Manishch22/Totp-binder-service/README.md

  * mosip.iam.module.clientID and mosip.iam.module.privatekey in totp-binder-service configurations.
  * client Id needs to be updated in UI environment variables.

-Once above configurations are over, please follow TOTP_User_Guide.docx in [this](docs/) to test the application.
+Once above configurations are over, please follow TOTP_User_Guide.docx present [here](docs/) to test the application.